JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 - perhaps average case
 - perhaps a number of extreme cases is the bottleneck

-Using twitter 2012 data as example [16].
+Using Twitter 2012 data as example [16].

 Two main operations:

 1. post tweet 4.6k avg, 12k peak QPS
 1. home timeline 300k QPS

 Handling 12k QPS tweet write is fairly easy.
 However, twitter's scaling challenge is due to fan-out (a term borrowed from electrical engineering, describing number of logic gate inputs connected to another gate's output.
-The output need to suplly enough current to drive all the attached inputs.
-In transaction processing systems, describing number of requests to other services in order to serve one imncoming request).
+The output need to supply enough current to drive all the attached inputs.
+In transaction processing systems, describing number of requests to other services in order to serve one incoming request).

 Broadly two ways to implement: